History

 The interest accorded to this organisation gave it an international stature and the average participation in the European exchange days grew progressively from approximately 1000 people to 1800 and 2000.
 Operators in the agri-food market and representatives of the professions involved in this market, such as banks and shipping agents, attended the annual meetings assiduously.

 In 1969, the "European Commodities Exchange grouping" adopted the legal form of an association under the system of local law in force in Strasbourg.
-Its management was accorded to the Strasbourg Commodities Exchange.
+Its management was awarded to the Strasbourg Commodities Exchange.

 Functioning and European Commodities Exchange Days